A refinement of Heath-Brown's theorem on quadratic forms

 Now we see that the summation over $\vv$ in \eqref{eq:S_q=} produces a zero contribution, unless each component of the vector $A\vw$ is divisible by $q$.
-This property holds for { at most} $N(\Delta)$ possible values of $\vw$, where $\Delta=\det A$.
+This property holds for at most a finite number $N$ of vectors $\vw$, where the constant $N$ depends only on $\det A$.
 Thus,

 \end{proof}